Ordinary representations of G(Q_p) and fundamental algebraic representations: Some results on unitary continuous representations I

 \section{Some results on unitary continuous representations I}

 In this appendix, we give technical results on admissible unitary continuous representations of $p$-adic analytic groups that are used in the text.
 We didn't try to reach the greatest generality.

-We refer to \cite[\S2]{Sc1} and \cite[\S2]{Em2} for the definition and basic properties of the abelian category of admissible unitary continuous representations of a $p$-adic analytic group $G$ on $p$-adic Banach spaces over $E$.
+We refer to \cite[\S2]{Sc1} and \cite[\S2]{Em2} for the definition and basic properties of the abelian category of admissible unitary continuous representations of a $p$-adic analytic group $G$ on $p$-adic Banach spaces over $E$ (more precisely, with the notation of \cite[\S2]{Em2}, it is the category ${\rm Mod}_G^{\pE-{\rm adm}}(\oE)^{\rm fl}\otimes \Q$, that is, the category ${\rm Mod}_G^{\pE-{\rm adm}}(\oE)^{\rm fl}$ of \cite[Prop.\ 2.4.10]{Em2} up to isogeny).
 If $\Pi,\Pi'$ are two admissible unitary continuous representations of $G$ over $E$, we denote by ${\rm Ext}^1_G(\Pi',\Pi)$ the $E$-vector spaces of Yoneda extensions in this abelian category.

+We didn't seek to be optimal in the statements that follow as they suffice for our purpose (thus some of them might still be true under weaker assumptions).

 \begin{lem0} Let $(\cdots \rightarrow M_n\rightarrow M_{n-1}\rightarrow \cdots)$ be a projective system of $\oE/\pE^n$-modules ($n\in \Z_{>0}$) such that $M:= \plim{n}{M_n}$ is of finite type over $\oE$.
 Let $\Pi$ be a $p$-adic Banach space over $E$ and $\Pi^0\subseteq \Pi$ be a unit ball.
 Then there is a topological isomorphism